kumail-r/Better-FF-Bot/README.md

 - FFLogs integration (simple commands to do different things - perhaps one to check if user has cleared current tier, and if so by how much and at what percentiles)
 - Retrieve portrait, retrieve thumbnail
 - Minigames
-- Timers/reminders for in game and custom announcements
+- Timers/reminders for in game announcements
 - Polling